willroberts/rpg/readme.md

 	- [ ] +1 Mana per Something
 	- [ ] Defensive Spells
 	- [ ] Offensive Spells

+### IV.
+Improvements

+- [ ] Make HUD not part of the moveable surface
+- [ ] Make HUD look better
+- [ ] Start Menu
+- [ ] Artificial Intelligence
+	- [ ] Enemies can see Player within N tiles
+	- [ ] Enemies advance one step toward the player when spotted
+	-	[ ] Enemies have limited decision making and may flee
+- [ ] Fog of War
+- [ ] Address all FIXME and TODO notes
+- [ ] Add a comment under filename.go summarizing what it contains
+- [ ] Fix tile rendering bug

 ### V. Replayability